Page Update: 21 Feb 2024

 Lu Chignell, Chairperson

-Lu is a primary school teacher with a passion for working with children with additional needs.
+Lu was a teacher for 25 years and now works in Adolescent Mental Health.
 Lu decided to set up Sausage Tree after visiting Zambia and visiting a local school in 2000.
 She has previously raised money for ‘The Rainbow Trust’ and ‘Wizzkids’.

 Andy Hogg, Principle Zambian Lead